windelbouwman/ppci/readme.rst

 About
 =====

-The ppci project is a compiler suite written entirely in python.
+The ppci project is a compiler, assembler, linker and build-system written entirely in python.
 The project contains everything from language front-end to code generation.
-As an example, it contains a front-end for the c3 language which was inspired by c and c2.
+It contains a front-end for the c3 language, can optimize this code and generate ARM-code.

 The project contains the following:

-- Language front-ends: Brainfuck, C3
+- Language front-ends: Brainfuck, :doc:`c3`
 - Various code optimizers
 - Backends for various platforms: ARM, Thumb, Python
 - Assembler